In today’s sluggish ag economy, the growers who manage their operations smartly and efficiently will do best.

 Yield monitor data is used to create yield maps.
 “With precision ag products, farmers can build a heat map,” Von Muenster says.“Yield maps are very detailed and specific in showing the yield data of every part of every acre.
 A good yield map means the combine operator verified accuracy throughout the season with the use of a grain cart scale and moisture tester.”

 “Farmers and agronomists use the yield maps to create prescriptions,” says Von Muenster.
 “That’s why it’s so important that the yield data is accurate.”
 Prescriptions include seed, fertilizer and other inputs – and increasingly call for variable rate planting and fertilizer application.

 A prescription based on accurate information is as good as gold.
-Growers can save through precision application of inputs, which typically reduces quantities needed.
-Variable rate seeding and application gives farmers the tools to increase yields, as well, by delivering the best seed, fertilizer and inputs to each specific area.
+Growers can save through the precision application of inputs, which typically reduces quantities needed.
+Variable-rate seeding and application gives farmers the tools to increase yields, as well, by delivering the best seed, fertilizer, and inputs to each specific area.